-Picking a new tankless water heater involves several steps, including determining your budget, choosing the right size for your home, figuring out your cold water temperature, as well as deciding the maximum GPM you will need.
+Picking a new water heater involves several steps, including determining your budget, choosing the right size for your home, figuring out your cold water temperature, as well as deciding the maximum GPM you will need.
 This is enough to make your head spin.
-That’s the reason why we decided to put together this resource – a one-stop-shop, all-inclusive, comprehensive guide to help you find the best tankless water heater for you.
+That’s the reason why we decided to put together this resource – a one-stop-shop, all-inclusive, comprehensive guide to help you find the best for you.

 Ultimate Guide to the Best Tankless Water Heater

 - What Is it And How Does it Work?

 - Things to consider when looking for the best tankless water heater…

 - The Pros and Cons of Switching to a Tankless Water Heater